Skip to Content

 Queenstown is another place that has limited accommodation for the number of visitors it sees.
 Often 6 months in advance the town is 80% booked!
 Pretty crazy for a small town with over 700 hotels!

 This means you really need to book in advance.
 If you’re unsure exactly what area to stay in then check out our where to stay in Queenstown blog.
-It lays out every area with their pros and cons.
+It lays out every area with its pros and cons.

 You can view and book all the hotels in Queenstown here!